T

 +

-English is widely spoken in Riga, especially in tourist areas, hotels, restaurants, and shops.
-Younger generations and those working in the tourism sector are particularly proficient.
-While official signage and some documentation may be in Latvian, you should have no trouble communicating in English for most travel needs.
+Yes, English is widely spoken in Riga, especially in tourist areas, hotels, restaurants, and shops.
+Younger generations and those working in the tourism sector are particularly fluent.
+While many people will be able to assist you in English, knowing a few basic Latvian phrases like 'Paldies' (Thank you) and 'Sveiki' (Hello) is always appreciated by locals.

-Can you drink tap water in Riga, Latvia?
+Can you drink the tap water in Riga?

 +

-Yes, tap water in Riga is safe to drink.
-The water quality is regularly monitored and meets safety standards.
-Many residents and visitors drink tap water without any issues.
-If you prefer bottled water, it is readily available in stores and supermarkets throughout the city.
+Yes, the tap water in Riga is safe to drink.
+The quality is regularly monitored and meets European Union standards.
+Many locals and visitors choose to drink tap water to stay hydrated, especially during warmer months.
+If you prefer bottled water, it is readily available in supermarkets and convenience stores throughout the city.

 +

 The currency used in Riga, Latvia is the Euro (€).
-Latvia adopted the Euro on January 1, 2014, replacing the Latvian Lats (LVL).
-You can use Euros for all transactions, and ATMs dispensing Euros are widely available.
-Credit and debit cards are also accepted in most establishments.
+Latvia adopted the Euro on January 1, 2014, replacing the Latvian Lats.
+Euros are widely accepted, and ATMs are plentiful for cash withdrawals.
+Credit and debit cards are also commonly accepted in most establishments, including hotels, restaurants, and larger retail stores.

 +